urlennia/URDC/README.md

 Circulating Supply:

-1 trillion tokens are currently in circulation.
+2 trillion tokens are currently in circulation.

 <br><br>
 Utility:

-The UR token will be used for various purposes within the Urlennia ecosystem, including trade, payments, and smart contracts.
+The URDC token will be used for various purposes within the Urlennia ecosystem, including trade, payments, and smart contracts.

 <br><br>
 Smart Contract Address: